qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 Further Resources
 ~~~~~~~~~~~~~~~~~

-* If you want to embark on the effort of creating custom jobs you're well-advised to make yourself familiar with the `general generator configuration overview <generator_config>`_, and the
+* If you want to embark on the effort of creating custom jobs you're well-advised to make yourself familiar with the :doc:`general generator configuration overview <generator_config>`, and the
-* the `reference of configuration keys <generator_config_ref>`_ that can be used.
+* the :doc:`reference of configuration keys <generator_config_ref>` that can be used.
 * Also, there is an example configuration file in *tool/data/config/example.json* to look at.
 * The basic configuration file, *tool/data/config/base.json*, and the configuration files for
 * the Testrunner (*component/testrunner/testrunner.json*)